gboehl/dynare/doc/manual/source/the-model-file.rst

     value.
 Conversely, ``@#ifndef`` will evaluate to true if the MACRO_VARIABLE has not yet been defined.

+    Note that if a double appears as the result of the MACRO_EXPRESSION, it will be interpreted as a boolean; a value of 0 is interpreted as `false`, otherwise it is interpreted as `true`.
+Further note that because of the imprecision of doubles, extra care must be taken when testing them in the MACRO_EXPRESSION.
+For example, `exp(log(5)) == 5` will evaluate to `false`.
+Hence, when comparing double values, you should generally use a zero tolerance around the value desired, e.g. `exp(log(5)) > 5-1e-14 && exp(log(5)) < 5+1e-14`

     *Example*

         Choose between two alternative monetary policy rules using a